DragonRuby/dragonruby-game-toolkit-contrib/docs/guides/deploying-to-itch.md

 ### Consider Adding a Request to Review Your Game In-Game

 Getting reviews of your game are extremely important and it's recommended that you put an option to review within the game itself.
-You can use `args.gtk.open_url` plus a review URL.
+You can use `args.gtk.openurl` plus a review URL.
 Here's an example:
 ```ruby
 def tick args
   # render the review button